Wide is My Motherland: History

-The song made its début in the 1936 film Circus, starring Lyubov Orlova and Sergei Stolyarov.
+The song made its debut in the 1936 film Circus, starring Lyubov Orlova and Sergei Stolyarov.
 The film depicts the story of an American woman who flees from racism in the United States after giving birth to an African-American child.
 She comes to the USSR to sing as part of an act in the circus, and soon falls in love with a performance director Ivan Petrovich Martinov.
 As she becomes assimilated into her new surroundings, her love blossoms into a love not only for Martinov but for the Soviet motherland itself, the ideals that have refined it, and the newly found freedoms of Soviet society.
 The melody and chorus of the song appear throughout the film, and both parts of the final stanza are sung at the end where all the characters are seen marching in a May Day parade on Red Square.

 The song gained immediate popularity.
 A full three-stanza recording was published in 1937.
 In 1939, the opening chorus notes played on vibraphone became the official call sign of Soviet radio.
-Later on, however, during the period of de-Stalinization, the second stanza was dropped due to its mention of Joseph Stalin.
+Later on, however, during the period of de-Stalinization, the third stanza was dropped due to its mention of Joseph Stalin.
 It was replaced with a new stanza emphasizing comradeship and proletarian internationalism.
 The song was also translated into several other languages of Eastern Bloc countries, including German and Hungarian.
-Since the dissolution of the Soviet Union, the song remains a popular patriotic tune in the Russian Federation.
+Since the dissolution of the Soviet Union, the song remains a popular patriotic tune in Russia.